pierre-rouleau/pel/doc/pel-manual.rst

 To activate PEL when Emacs starts, un-comment the 2 lines of Emacs Lisp code (identified as *section 5* in the init.el file example) in your "``~/.emacs.d/init.el``" file by removing the leading semi-colons from the last 2 lines.
 And then save the modified file.
+The content of your init file should now look like the file in `example/init/init-1.el`_.

 **Do this:**